Guidelines for Authors

 If figures are used, they should be numbered and cited in the text and inserted at the end of the manuscript.
 Figures should be designed using a well-known software package.
 Please note that the Production Office will not redraw or re-letter any image.

 A different caption for each figure must be provided at the end of the manuscript.
-Figures with different panels have to be grouped into a plate, and panels marked with letters.
+Figures with different panels must be grouped into a plate, and panels marked with letters.

 In case of acceptance, authors are required to provide the figures as .tiff or .jpg files, with the following digital resolution: